FitNesse

 FitNesse is a web server, a wiki and an automated testing tool for software.
 It is based on Ward Cunningham's Framework for Integrated Test and is designed to support acceptance testing rather than unit testing in that it facilitates detailed readable description of system function.

 FitNesse allows users of a developed system to enter specially formatted input (its format is accessible to non-programmers).
-This input is interpreted and tests are created automatically.
+This input is interpreted, and tests are created automatically.
 These tests are then executed by the system and output is returned to the user.

 The advantage of this approach is very fast feedback from users.
 The developer of the system to be tested needs to provide some support (classes named "fixtures", conforming to certain conventions).

 FitNesse is written in Java (by Micah Martin with help from Robert C. Martin and others).
 The program first supported only Java, but versions for several other languages have been added over time (C++, Python, Ruby, Delphi, C#, etc.).

 Principles of FitNesse

 FitNesse as a testing method

 FitNesse was originally designed as a highly usable interface around the Fit framework.
 As such its intention is to support an agile style of black-box testing acceptance and regression testing.
 In this style of testing the functional testers in a software development project collaborate with the software developers to develop a testing suite.

-FitNesse testing is based around the notation of black-box testing, in which a system under test is considered to be a black box and is tested in terms of the outputs generated in response to predetermined inputs.
+FitNesse testing is based around the notion of black-box testing, in which a system under test is considered to be a black box and is tested in terms of the outputs generated in response to predetermined inputs.
 A functional tester is responsible for designing the tests in a functional sense and expressing them within the FitNesse tool, whereas the software developer is responsible for connecting the FitNesse tool to the system under test so that FitNesse can execute the test and compare the actual output to the expected output.

 The idea behind this testing method, as described in Fit for Developing Software, is that the forced collaboration of testers and developers will improve mutual understanding of the system and requirements by forcing the two groups to develop a common language as they learn to communicate together.